This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cream Butter and Sugar: In another medium bowl, use an electric mixer to beat the softened butter and granulated sugar for about 2 minutes until creamy.
-Add the vanilla extract and egg, mixing until fully combined.
+- In another bowl, use an electric mixer to beat the softened butter and sugar for about 2 minutes, until light and fluffy.
+Add the vanilla and egg, mixing until fully combined.

-- Combine Wet and Dry Ingredients: On low speed, gradually mix the dry ingredients into the wet ingredients until fully incorporated.
+- With the mixer on low, gradually add the dry ingredients to the wet ingredients.
+Mix just until combined.
 Cover the dough and refrigerate for 45 minutes.

-- Preheat and Shape the Cookies: Preheat the oven to 350°F (177°C).
-Scoop 1/4 cup of chilled dough, roll it into a ball, and place it on the prepared baking sheet.
-Flatten the dough ball gently with your fingers or a spatula.
-Repeat with the remaining dough, spacing the cookies at least 2 inches apart.
+- Preheat the oven to 350°F (177°C).
+Scoop about 1/4 cup of dough and roll into a ball.
+Place on a baking sheet and gently flatten with your fingers or a spatula.
+Repeat with the remaining dough, spacing the cookies about 2 inches apart.

 Notes

-- Use Softened Butter: Butter should be soft but cool to the touch.
-When pressed, it should leave a slight indentation.
-Let it sit at room temperature for about 30 minutes, or microwave for 10–15 seconds if you’re short on time.
-Avoid melting the butter.
+- Use Softened Butter: The butter should be soft but still cool to the touch and leave a slight indentation when pressed.
+Let it sit at room temperature for about 30 minutes, or microwave for 10–15 seconds if needed.
+Avoid melting it completely.

 - Chill the Dough: Refrigerate the dough before baking.
-Chilling helps solidify the butter, preventing the sugar cookies from spreading too much and keeping their shape.
+This step helps the cookies hold their shape and keeps the texture soft and thick.

 Nutrition